-During FFY 2023 CDBG program year, the following resources (for housing, community development, and public services targeted primarily to lowand moderate-income citizens, including persons at risk for or experiencing homelessness) are expected to be available.
-The FFY 2023 allocation of Community Development Block Grant (CDBG) funds from HUD is \$1,405,312.
-The County will reallocate \$36,084 in carryover funds from prior years.
-The carryover funds will be used for activities in the FFY 2023 Annual Action Plan budget.
+During FFY 2024 CDBG program year, the following resources (for housing, community development, and public services targeted primarily to low- and moderate-income citizens, including persons at risk for or experiencing homelessness) are expected to be available.
+The FFY 2024 allocation of Community Development Block Grant (CDBG) funds from HUD are \$1,405,312 and the HOME Partnership (HOME) funds from HUD are \$515,805.
+The County will reallocate \$1,107,000.07 in CDBG carryover funds from prior years and \$748,200 in HOME carryover funds from prior years.
+The CDBG and HOME carryover funds will be used for activities in the FFY 2024 Annual Action Plan budget.
 Funds allocated to the County are based on a formula allocation used by HUD.
-The FFY 2023 CDBG funding distribution for projects is included in Section AP 38 of the Annual Action Plan.
-The program year goes from July 1, 2023, through June 30, 2024.
+The FFY 2024 CDBG and HOME funding distribution for projects is included in Section AP 38 of the Annual Action Plan.
+The program year goes from July 1, 2024, through June 30, 2025.
 These funds will be used to address the following strategies:

 - Housing Strategy (HSS);

+- Other Special Needs Strategy (SNS);

 - Community Development Strategy (CDS);

 - Economic Development Strategy (EDS); and

 - Administration, Planning, and Management Strategy (AMS).

-The accomplishments of these projects/activities will be reported in the FFY 2023 Consolidated Annual Performance and Evaluation Report (CAPER).
+The accomplishments of these projects/activities will be reported in the FFY 2024 Consolidated Annual Performance and Evaluation Report (CAPER).